 What Does a Blend Door Actuator Do?

 Blend door actuators control the air and temperature blending and the direction of airflow.
-The blend door actuators have gears that are rotated by a small motor that moves doors in the HVAC incrementally between 90 and 180 degrees to reach desired air and temperature flow.
+Blend door actuators have gears that are rotated by a small motor that moves doors in the HVAC incrementally between 90 and 180 degrees to reach desired air and temperature flow.

 The blend door actuator is controlled by the vehicle’s climate controls.
-Blend door actuator can open and close at various positions to block or allow air to pass through the heater core in order to achieve the desired temperature inside the vehicle.
+The blend door actuator can open and close at various positions to block or allow air to pass through the heater core in order to achieve the desired temperature inside the vehicle.